 Google Play sales in which Google is the seller of record may be subject to sales tax depending on a state's tax laws.

-If a sale is subject to sales tax, the amount of tax charged will be based on the customer billing address.
-Tax is generally calculated on the total selling price and may include charges for shipping and handling depending on your state's tax law.
+If a sale is subject to sales tax, the amount is based on the customer's legal address.
+Tax is generally calculated on the total selling price.
+It may include charges for shipping and handling, depending on your state or province's tax law.